Subject-verb agreement questions are very common on the ACT. Knowing the rules for this question type will pay off every time you take it.

 D. Each of the people in the various, represented countries has

-Step 1: Find the verb: The main verb here is gathered, but we remember that has or had is also part of the verb phrase (see the Parts of Speech chapter for a reminder).
-So the verb is have/has gathered.
+Step 1: Identify the verb.
+The main verb is gathered, and has/have is part of the verb phrase (see the Parts of Speech chapter).
+So the verb is has/have gathered.

 The commas are just distractions here.